Rombutan/dbc-informed-socketcan-to-parquet/README.md

 If you want to cache some period of messages into a single database row, use the `-cache` argument followed by a float or int with unit ms. The timestamp of each output row will be that of the first message which is cached into that row.

 The `-forward-fill` option will not clear the cache after writting a row, so once a value is set by the recieve of a message with it's corresponding signal, it will not be set back to null, and will only reset if another message is recieved with that signal.

+If you want to print signal values to the terminal as the program runs, use the `[-live-decode <Signal Name>]` option.
+You must also pass a signal name, which must be in the DBC.
+You can enable as many live outputs as you want by passing `-live-decode` seveal times.

 For Example:
 ```